clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

-Unlike [Leiningen](https://leiningen.org/), which was more of a "batteries-included" approach, the CLI assumed that you would declare additional tooling through "aliases" in `deps.edn` that added extra dependencies and evolved, over time, to support both traditional command-line invocation -- a sequence of string arguments passed to a `-main` function -- and direct invocation of Clojure functions, passing a hash map of options from the command-line:
+Unlike [Leiningen](https://leiningen.org/), which was more of a "batteries-included" approach, the CLI assumed that you would declare additional tooling through "aliases" in `deps.edn`, to add extra dependencies, and evolved over time to support both traditional command-line invocation -- a sequence of string arguments passed to a `-main` function -- and direct invocation of Clojure functions, passing a hash map of options from the command-line: